i-ahsanujunda/ml_sagemaker_studies/README.md

 ## Setup Instructions

-The notebooks provided in this repository are intended to be executed using Amazon's SageMaker platform.
-The following is a brief set of instructions on setting up a managed notebook instance using SageMaker, from which the notebooks can be completed and run.
+These notebooks are intended to be executed on Amazon's SageMaker platform.
+Follow the instruction below to provision a notebook instance, from which all notebooks can be run.

 ### Log in to the AWS console and create a notebook instance